nandanajayachandran/DTRSC-Tool/README.md

 # 🚀 **Digital Twin Realization for Smart City (DTRSC)**
 **A CLI tool enabling real-time simulation, monitoring, and analysis for smart city infrastructures.**

-SCDTT empowers you to simulate, analyze, and monitor smart city environments in real-time.
+DTRSC empowers you to simulate, analyze, and monitor smart city environments in real-time.
 This scalable, flexible tool is designed for both educational and operational use, making it perfect for urban data scientists, researchers, and smart city developers.

 ![Smart City Visualization](https://example.com/path/to/your/image.png)